Skip to main content

 Important Fraud Information

-Always ask yourself: could this be a scam?
+Always ask yourself: Could this be a scam?

 It's important to remember that no one within the University will ever ask you for details like your username and password, banking or other personal details by clicking through a link in an email.
 Always log into the main system or source where your data is held if you need to process any transactions.